Learn to Use the Sword of the Samurai in our 10-Week Beginners Course Starting Monday April 27th 2026!

 Dublin Kendo Kobukai will provide you with all the equipment needed for the Beginners Course, and we recommend that you attend practice in comfortable sports clothing.
 There are changing facilities at all of our training locations.

-There are limited spaces in our Beginners Course, and registrations will close on the 1st of January 2024.
+There are limited spaces in our Beginners Course, and registration will close when all places have been filled.
 You can sign-up for the course by submitting the form below and paying the registration fee upfront:

 Ordinary price: €80